-In this article, we briefly explore the plane's history and take a look at some of her vital stats.
+Here we'll briefly explore the plane's history and take a look at some of its vital stats.

 What is the largest cargo plane in the world?

-With a wingspan of 88.4 meters and a length of 84 meters, the Antonov An-225 "Mriya" is a true monster of the skies.
-This giant plane weighs around 285,000 kg when empty.
+With a wingspan of 290 ft and a length of 275 ft (88 by 84 mt), the Antonov An-225 is a true monster of the skies.
+This giant plane weighs around 285 tonnes when empty, and is officially the world's biggest cargo plane.

-Her nickname "Mriya" means "Dream" in Ukrainian, and she has been in commercial service since 2001.
+Nicknamed the "Mriya" or Мрія in Ukrainian (meaning dream), this enormous plane has been in commercial service since 2001.

-When she was debuted in 1988, the An-225 was around 50% bigger than any airliner that had been seen before.
+When debuted in 1988, the An-225 was around 50% bigger than any airliner that had been seen before.

-She is powered by six enormous Ivchenko Progress D-18T turbofan engines, each capable of pumping out over 23 thousand kg of thrust.
+The "Mriya" is powered by six huge Ivchenko Progress D-18T turbofan engines, each capable of pumping out over 51,600 lbs (23 tonnes) of thrust on takeoff.

 These engines were selected for their high takeoff thrust, their low specific fuel consumption of great reliability.
 They are also easy to maintain and have low noise and contaminant emissions.

-Her landing gear consists of no less than 32 wheels.
-This enables the Antonov An-225 to be able to actually turn within a 60-meter-wide runway.
+The aircraft's landing gear consists of no less than 32 wheels in 16 pairs.
+This enables the Antonov An-225 to be able to actually turn within a 200 ft wide (61 mt) runway.

-But despite its size, the Mriya is not the biggest cargo plane ever built.
-For example, the Hughes H-4 Hercules "Spruce Goose" had a larger wingspan of 97.54 meters, and it was shorter at 66.65 meters.
+But despite its size, the "Mriya" is not the biggest cargo plane ever built.
+For example, the Hughes H-4 Hercules "Spruce Goose" had a larger wingspan of 320 ft (97.5 mt), although it was shorter, at 220 ft (67 mt).

 The Antonov An-225 was designed and built by the Soviets as a super heavy transporter to replace the aging Myasishchev VM-T. It was codenamed "Cossack" by NATO forces during the cold war.

-She first flew in 1988 and successfully completed a 74-minute flight from Kiev.
-After the long-overdue collapse of the Soviet Union, the Antonov An-225 was grounded for many years.
+The An-225 first flew in 1988 and successfully completed a 74-minute flight from Kyiv.
+After the collapse of the Soviet Union, the Antonov An-225 was grounded for many years.

-Under her existing role as a commercial transporter, the An-225 has set the absolute world record for airlifting a single payload of 187.6 tonnes (170,188 kg) from Frankfurt Hahn airport in 2009.
+Under its existing role as a commercial transporter, the An-225 has set the absolute world record for airlifting a single payload, of 187.6 tonnes from Frankfurt Hahn airport in 2009.

 This payload consisted of a power plant generator.
-She also holds other world records (around 30 in total over a 30-year period).
+The aircraft also holds other world records (around 30 in total over a 30-year period).

-"This incredible plane already holds a number of records, including that of the only plane to have a maximum take-off weight of over 600 tonnes and the plane with the widest wingspan, at 88.4 m (290 ft)." - Guinness World Records.
+"This incredible plane already holds a number of records, including that of the only plane to have a maximum take-off weight of over 600 tonnes and the plane with the widest wingspan, at 290 ft (88.4 mt)." — Guinness World Records.

 How many Antonov 225s are there?